josefadamcik/josefadamcik.cz/_drafts/learningcppagain.md

 My first experiences with programming, when I was a young boy, were Basic on my father's ZX Spectrum+, later Quick Basic on his laptop and finally Borland Turbo Pascal, which I managed to obtain somehow.

+My only experince with C/C++ was during my studies and as far as I remember, there wasn't as much time dedicated to those languages, as to others, more modern languages.
+So I basically rememberd just lowleveliness ,

 TODO: school and university

 ## C++